maelhos/WriteUps/justCTFteaser2024/interlock/README.md

 ## Figuring out what to do

-The challenge was marked as pwn/crypto, at first we looked at the environement which seemed very protected (nsjail and all), the usual pwn setup, despite that the main entrance point is [Python script](./chall/task.py).
-We are in a position of man in the middle (between Alice and Bob as Eve) and we are given a nice template [Python script](./chall/eve.py) to do so.
+The challenge was marked as pwn/crypto, at first we looked at the environement which seemed very protected (nsjail and all), the usual pwn setup, despite that the main entrance point is [task.py](./chall/task.py).
+We are in a position of man in the middle (between Alice and Bob as Eve) and we are given a nice template [eve.py](./chall/eve.py) to do so.

 At first we though the title `interlock` suggested a misuse of mutex or something, but we quickly turned our attention to the timer binary wich was used to handle a crucial part of the key/encrypted data exchange : __timing__.